A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Unifying fixed-point iterations using linear dynamical systems

-The transition matrix $A_{t+1}$ can be thought of as an approximation to the Jacobian of the dynamics function $\nicefrac{\partial f_{t+1}}{\partial x_t}$.
-Different fixed-point methods simply use different approaches to linearizing the dynamics $f_{t+1}$.
-Importantly, because the recursion in~\cref{eq:common_form} is an LDS, it can be evaluated with a parallel scan, which runs in $\mathcal{O}(\log T)$ time on a machine with $\mathcal{O}(T)$ processors~\citep{blelloch1990prefix}.
-We provide an introduction to the parallel scan algorithm in~\Cref{app:parallel scan}.
+The transition matrix $\tilde{A}_{t+1}$ can be thought of as an approximation to the Jacobian of the dynamics function~$\nicefrac{\partial f_{t+1}}{\partial x_t}$.
+Different fixed-point methods simply use different approaches to linearizing the dynamics function, as shown in~\Cref{tab:fxd_pt_sum}.

+Importantly, because the recursion in~\cref{eq:common_form} is an LDS, it can be evaluated with a \emph{parallel scan}~\citep{blelloch1990prefix, Nguyen:2007:GP3}.
+The parallel scan is a core primitive that allows the unrolling of $T$ steps from an LDS, $x_{t+1} = A_{t+1} x_t + b_{t+1}$, in $\mathcal{O}(\log T)$ time on a machine with $\mathcal{O}(T)$ processors.
+The logarithmic time in the sequence length comes from a divide-and-conquer approach made possible from the fact that composition of affine functions is \emph{closed}, i.e. another affine function.
+To show the closure of composition of affine functions more explicitly, note that if $f_t(x) = A_t x + b_t$ and $f_{t+1}(x) = A_{t+1} x + b_{t+1}$, then $f_{t+1}(f_t(x)) = A_{t+1} A_t x + \left( A_{t+1} b_t + b_{t+1} \right)$.
+Therefore, as shown in \Cref{fig:pscan_linderman}, by combining neighboring affine functions together, we obtain transition maps from the initial condition $x_0$ to all other states $x_t$ in $\mathcal{O}(\log T)$ time.
+We provide further discussion of the parallel scan algorithm for the interested reader in~\Cref{app:parallel scan}.

-In the rest of this section, we discuss in more detail how the four prominent fixed-point methods discussed in \Cref{tab:fxd_pt_sum} reduce to iterative application of LDSs when used to solve a recursion.
+Next, we discuss in more detail how the four prominent fixed-point methods discussed in \Cref{tab:fxd_pt_sum} reduce to iterative application of LDSs when used to solve a recursion.
 Fundamentally, all of these methods parallelize nonlinear recursions by iteratively linearizing and evaluating them, as we indicate in \Cref{alg:fxd_pt}.
-However, the different methods use different approximations of the Jacobian $\nicefrac{\partial f_{t+1}}{\partial x_t}$ of the dynamics function for their transition matrices $A_{t+1}$.
+However, the different methods use different approximations of the Jacobian $\nicefrac{\partial f_{t+1}}{\partial x_t}$ of the dynamics function for their transition matrices $\tilde{A}_{t+1}$.